psgonza/bynario_posts/2017-05-31-Using-different-sudo-passwords-for-the-same-host-group-in-Ansible-.markdown

 The variables ```foo_sudo_pass``` and ```bar_sudo_pass``` are the root passwords for each server and they are stored in my Vault file (called passwords.yml).

 Those variables will be readed at the time the playbook is executed...
-You could have something as simple as this:
+So you could have something as simple as this:

 ```
 $ cat upgradeAll.yml